st235/HSE.2DImageProcessing.Week7/README.md

 - Not observed

 Cons:
-- Prediction quality is quite low: my explanation for this result is because all faces have pretty close visual features and it is really hard to spot any distinct qualities unless the face under observation has some distinct features: scars, tattoo, hair patterns, and so on
+- Prediction quality is quite low.
+My explanation for observed results:
+all faces have pretty close visual features and it is really hard to spot any distinct qualities unless the face under observation has some distinct features: scars, tattoo, hair patterns, and so on
-- Bad performance: mapping extracted features to the specific visual words is an expensive operation and can be hardly applied in runtime, moreover, clustering during the training process on extracted features takes a lot of time during training as well.
+- Bad performance: mapping extracted features to the specific visual words is an expensive operation and can be hardly applied in runtime, moreover, clustering during the training process on extracted features takes a significant amount of time (~10 mins).

-For my case every object has been recognised as Emilia Clarke
+For my case every object has been recognised as **Emilia Clarke**

 | Atkinson                                               | Atkinson                                               | Cohen                                               |
 |--------------------------------------------------------|--------------------------------------------------------|-----------------------------------------------------|
 | ![Atkinson](./Resources/bow_recognition_quality_1.png) | ![Atkinson](./Resources/bow_recognition_quality_2.png) | ![Face1](./Resources/bow_recognition_quality_3.png) |

-I think this is almost useless to calculate the metrics when you have the only classification result.
+__I believe this is almost useless to calculate the metrics when you have the only classification result.__

 #### HogRecognitionModel

-Instead of extracting features and combining them into visual words we can try to consider extracted features as a face descriptor.
+Instead of extracting features and combining them into visual words we can try to consider extracted features as a face descriptor and then use KNN to match the vectors.

 Frankly speaking, this approach works much better than Bag of Visual Words although far away from ideal.

-To normalise the HOG vector I am scaling all images to the same size [128x128] without preserving aspect ratio to preserve possible image features.
+To normalise the HOG vector I am scaling all images to the same size [128x128] without preserving aspect ratio.
+Such transformation should preserve possible image features while aspect ratio preserving rescaling followed by center cropping will leave some features behind.

 A few examples are given below: